Like a pot on a windowsill

 and garden beds gone by.

-I find rest somewhere
+I rest somewhere

 in the sureness of it

-of potted parameters,
+my potted parameters,

 and bulbs without blooms